heiner/heiner.github.com/_posts/2020-09-08-more-linear-regression-capm.markdown

 predicting future prices for a _given level of riskiness_.
-For instance, if stock market returns are positive in expectation, a leveraged portfolio could outperform an unleveraged portfolio without any special forecasting ability on the manager's side.
+For instance, if stock market returns are positive in expectation, a leveraged portfolio could outperform an unleveraged portfolio without any special forecasting ability on the manager's part.
 Conversely, a classical [60/40 mix of stocks and bonds](https://www.investopedia.com/articles/financial-advisors/011916/why-6040-portfolio-no-longer-good-enough.asp){:target="_blank"}
 would likely do worse than a 100% equity portfolio in this case, but may still be preferable due to its reduced risk.
-We won't go into detail how risk is measured, but we should mention that under certain assumptions, it is precisely its riskiness that causes a given asset to yield a higher returns (_ceteris paribus_, and on average): If investors are risk-averse, they will need to be compensated for taking on the additional risk of a specific asset compared to some other asset, and higher expected future returns (expected future
+We won't go into detail how risk is measured, but we should mention that under certain assumptions, it is precisely its riskiness that causes a given asset to yield higher returns (_ceteris paribus_, and on average): If investors are risk-averse, they will need to be compensated for taking on the additional risk of a specific asset compared to some other asset, and higher expected future returns (expected future